alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 1. You can choose one of the dbs by doing: `\c <name-of-db>` For example: `\c email-alert-api_production`

+If this continues to be a problem see if you need to [resize the disk](/manual/adding-disks-in-vcloud.html).

 ## Low available disk space on /mnt/elasticsearch

 Usually this is caused by old indices not being closed.